604 Curriculum Development

 3. Will it serve as a source of information for teachers and librarians?

-4. Does it offer an understanding of cultures other than the student's own and is it free of racial, religious, age, disability, ethnic, and sexual stereotypes?
+4. Does it offer an understanding of cultures other than the student's own and is it free of racial, religious, age, disability, ethnic, gender identity and sexual stereotypes?

 5. Will it expand students' sphere of understanding and help them to understand the ideas and beliefs of others?